iamkahvi/go_lp_solver/README.md

 # CSC445 Programming Project

-Repo for development of a programming project for CSC445: OPERATIONS RESEARCH: LINEAR PROGRAMMING in Summer 2021.
+This application is a simple linear program solver built for CSC445: OPERATIONS RESEARCH: LINEAR PROGRAMMING in Summer 2021.

 ## Usage
 `rm ._main.go && go build`
 `./solver < [lp]`

 ## Implementation
-This program is an implementation of the Revised Simplex Method using Bland's Rule as defined in the lecture slides.
+This program is an implementation of the Revised Simplex Method using Bland's Rule for pivoting.

-I have three packages utils, lp and simplex.
+I have three packages `utils`, `lp` and `simplex`.

-lp contains the struct for the LP.
+`lp` contains the struct for the LP.
 So a constructor and the various methods for accessing subsets of the matrices and vectors.

-utils contains functions for various things, mostly indexing matrices and vectors with an array of ints.
+`utils` contains functions for various things, mostly indexing matrices and vectors with an array of ints.

-simplex contains both the primal and dual procedures for the solver.
+`simplex` contains both the primal and dual procedures for the solver.

 ## Tests
 `sh test.sh`